This is not about the accuracy of covers on books.

 - Journalists would do better to interview the people most adversely affected by whitewashed covers—readers like Ari of Reading in Color. [↩]

 - Well, two.
 Stop blaming the author, Jaclyn Dolamore.
 This is her debut.
-Take it from me, she’d rather people were talking about her book than her cover.
+Take it from me, she’d rather people were talking about her book than about her cover.
 Also I am very suspicious of this approach.
 It feels like derailing.
 “Let’s not talk about race, let’s talk about bad authors!”
 Hey, let’s not. [↩]